ceejbot/scaling-registry-2014/stabilizing-the-registry.md

 ---

+# [fit] registry 2
+# [fit] electric boogaloo
-# [fit] the node is on the way
+# [fit] with 500% more node

 ^ The registry I run on my laptop looks nothing like that diagram & hasn't for a while.
 Now that operations are boring, we can do the development.
+Moving application logic out of couchdb & into individual node processes.
+Moving the data into relational databases for flexible querying.

 ---